 The Gem Tang (Zebrasoma gemmatum) holds the honor in the tang world as fetching the highest prices.
 Even juveniles command four digits.
-They may not be the flashiest members of their group, but they’re still stunning to behold.
+They may not be the flashiest members of the tang family, but they’re still stunning to behold.
 And if you’re going to spend THAT much on one of these gems (no pun intended), you’ll want to make sure you’re at the top of your game.

 Table of Contents: Gem Tang Care